-We recognise the moral and statutory responsibility placed on all staff to safeguard and promote the welfare of all children.
+We recognise the moral and statutory responsibility placed on all staff to safeguard and promote the welfare of all children and adults at risk which we incorporate with this policy.
+Therefore when we say children we also mean adults at risk as well.
 We aim to provide a safe and welcoming environment, underpinned by a culture of openness where both children and adults feel secure, are able to raise concerns and believe they are being listened to, and that appropriate action will be taken to keep them safe.
+We also have a duty to support